almirsahbaz1992/VeterinarskaStanica/README.md

 5. After Visual Studio load all of the data, please click on the arrow beside Start button the command ribbon and choose **"Configure Startup Projects.."**.

-6. In the next window choose option **"Multiple startup procjets"** and then choose Start option in Action row beside **"VeterinarskaStanica"** and **"VeterinarskaStanica.WinUI"** and then click on OK.
+6. In the next window choose option **"Multiple startup projects"** and then choose Start option in Action row beside **"VeterinarskaStanica"** and **"VeterinarskaStanica.WinUI"** and then click on OK.

 7. Now you can start the project by clicking on the **Start button** in command ribbon.